jacobwolson/neighborhood-map-udacity-fend-2018-grow-with-google-scholarship-project-7-react-api-a11y/README.md

 <br><br>
 ## Authors

-I — Jacob W. Olson — built this app from scratch based on my knowledge gained through Udacity's course.
+I — Jacob W. Olson — built this app from scratch based on my knowledge gained through Udacity's course and assistance, knowledge and techniques from various sources noted throughout the code.

-Project coach Doug Brown's walkthrough was also an instructive resourse.
-Other sources are noted throughout the code.
+Project coach Doug Brown's walkthrough was also a particularly instructive resourse.
+As a general overviews and outlines for creating a single page application with React incorporating Google Maps, articles by [Rachel Njeri](https://scotch.io/tutorials/react-apps-with-the-google-maps-api-and-google-maps-react) and [by Ari Lerner](https://www.fullstackreact.com/articles/how-to-write-a-google-maps-react-component/), as referenced in `LocationsDisplay.js`, were of great value and use.
+Many other sources that were invaluable are noted throughout the code.
 And I could not have done it without the support of my fellow Grow with Google scholars and the wider programming community.

 ## Getting the App Up and Running